 Patient Driven Archetype

-Patient-driven categories are typically for quality of life conditions where side effects are typically minimal.
-A good example is treatments for Erectile Dysfunction.
+Patient-driven categories are typically for quality of life conditions where side effects are usually minimal.
+A good example is treatment for Erectile Dysfunction.
 ED is not a necessarily a life-threatening disease, but it can significantly impact the quality of life for people experiencing this condition.
 Furthermore, the side effects of current ED treatments are relatively benign compared to most other prescription drugs.

 In patient-driven categories, physicians often defer to the patient’s preference, so the patient is more influential.
 For instance, individual patients, rather than physicians, typically initiate the discussion about ED.
 In response, physicians often present all of the available ED treatments and let the patient select the treatment that best meets their needs.